Gaskellj/ECE-218-Project2/README.md

 #### Correct Code

-If the user gets the code correct the servo will open the gate and the number of incorrect attempts is reset.
+If the user gets the code correct the servo will open the gate and the number of incorrect attempts is reset. <span style="color:blue">some *blue* text</span>.

 #### Incorrect Code